Hiking Bishop and Clerk Maria Island: an epic day walk to the summit of towering dolerite columns on Maria Island’s northern coast.

 Maria Island is widely known as one of Tasmania’s best wildlife sanctuaries.
 But, did you know it’s also an incredible hiking and bushwalking destination?

-In this post, I’ll document my experience hiking Bishop and Clerk on Maria Island.
-My aim is to provide you with up-to-date, useful information with inspiring photography to motivate you to tackle the climb.
-Also, if you’re looking for more things to do on Maria Island, then don’t miss my comprehensive Maria Island travel guide.
+In this post, I’ll document my experience hiking Bishop and Clerk on Maria Island, with track information and inspiring photography to motivate you to tackle the climb.

 Where is the Bishop and Clerk Track on Maria Island